 Iodine Benefits for Thyroid Health

 Iodine is widely used as a standalone supplement and as the major ingredient in thyroid support (hypothyroidism) products.
 These uses are backed by science, since iodine deficiency is known to cause hypothyroidism.
-However, it’s important to note that deficiency is rare developed countries.
+However, it’s important to note that deficiency is rare in developed countries.
 Taking extra iodine when you already get enough would not help with hypothyroidism and may in fact worsen or cause new thyroid issues.

 You may have low iodine intake if you meet all of the following criteria: